SBA Loans for Rental Property: Rules, Limitations & What You Should Know

 SBA 504 Loans for Commercial Real Estate

-SBA 504 loans are another option for financing commercial real estate.
-These loans are designed to help small businesses acquire major fixed assets, such as land or buildings, at favorable terms.
+SBA 504 loans are another option for financing commercial real estate and significant fixed assets.
+SBA 504 loans are designed to finance fixed assets for business expansion and modernization.
 One fundamental rule for SBA 504 loans is that they must be used for specific purposes, such as purchasing land or buildings, constructing new facilities, or renovating existing properties.

 Additionally, borrowers must work with a Certified Development Company (CDC) to secure an SBA 504 loan.
 CDCs are nonprofit organizations that work with the SBA to provide financing to small businesses.
 They play a crucial role in the SBA 504 loan process by helping borrowers navigate the application process and ensuring compliance with program requirements.
 Working with a CDC can help small businesses access the capital they need to invest in commercial real estate and grow their operations.